An FPRAS for Model Counting for Non-Deterministic Read-Once Branching Programs: The Framework for the Analysis

 \section{The Framework for the Analysis}

 We introduce a random process that simulates $\approxMCnFBDDcore$.
 Our intuition is that, for every $\alpha \in \mods(q)$, a statement in the veins of ``$\Pr[\alpha \in S^r(q)] = p(q)$'' should hold.
 The problem is that this equality makes no sense because $\Pr[\alpha \in S^r(q)]$ is a fixed real value whereas $p(q)$ is a random variable.
 The variables $S^r(q)$ and $p(q)$ for different $q$ are too dependent of each other so we use a random process to work with new variables that behave more nicely.
 The global picture is that the random process simulates all possible runs of the algorithm for all possible values of $(p(q))_q$ at once.
 In the random process, $S^r(q)$ is simulated by a different variable for each possible run.
-A coupling argument then allows us to replace $S^r(q)$ by one of these variables assuming enough knowledge on the algorithm run up to $q$, encoded in what we call a \emph{history} for $q$.
+We can then ``replace'' $S^r(q)$ by one of these variables assuming enough knowledge on the algorithm run up to $q$.
+This knowledge is recorded in what we call a \emph{history} for $q$.